Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Experimental evaluation

-Figure~\ref{fig:td-conf} illustrates miscalibration for probabilistic models on PubTables and Table-arXiv (Table-BRGM is similar to Table-arXiv).
-The yellow curves show the \emph{distribution of confidence scores} for each model.
-Reliability diagrams~\cite{reliability-diagram} are histograms showing \emph{precision as a function of confidence} by intervals of width~0.1.
-As positive, we consider the set of almost all predictions \(\mathcal{P}^+=\mathcal{P}_{0.05}\), and then compute \(P_{0.5}\).
+Figure~\ref{fig:td-conf} illustrates miscalibration for probabilistic models on Table-arXiv.
+Reliability diagrams~\cite{reliability-diagram} are histograms showing \emph{precision as a function of confidence}.
 For perfect calibration, the histogram should match the identity function (the hatched histogram).
 Thus, the gap between the colored and identity histograms denotes a model's miscalibration (the lower, the better); D-ECE (Section~\ref{sec:miscalibration}) measures this.

-On \emph{PubTables}, TATR and VGT are well calibrated (low D-ECE).
-Note that TATR outputs almost binary confidence score (according to the confidence score distribution).
-There is no uncertainty over this dataset, which is similar to its training set.
-XY-cut pre-processing impacted the model performance: in the reliability diagrams, only highest confidence scores predictions should be considered as positive.
-On \emph{Table-arXiv}, more heterogeneous, TATR-detect-based models are poorly calibrated compared to VGT, and, as for XY-cut, confidence scores become meaningless.
+Figure~\ref{fig:td-conf} shows that TATR is a poorly calibrated model (binary confidence scores make its confidence scores become meaningless) compared to VGT (Q5).
 For example, among predictions with confidence scores between 80\% and 90\%, on average, less than 2\% are actual TP.
+The poor calibration of XY+TATR (D-ECE=0.45) comes from data drift: the model (TATR-detect) was trained on full-page images but applied to much smaller cropped page images.
+Raw TATR itself is already poorly calibrated, and this issue is compounded in XY+TATR.
+Post-hoc recalibration is an option but is dataset-dependent and does not generalize reliably.
+However, we found that TATR is calibrated on PubTables (D-ECE=0.03), which is close to its training set.

 From these experiments, we draw the following lessons.